idleberg/node-makensis/README.md

 Type: `string | string[]`

-Appends script-commands to the script, can be passed as array or multiline-script.
+Appends commands to the script, can be passed as array or multiline-script.
 Equivalent of the `-X` switch when used _after_ passing a script.

 <details>
 <summary><strong>Example</strong></summary>